 Please note that you are responsible for arranging your own visa.
 Xtreme Gap cannot be held responsible if you fail to travel with the correct visa.
 So please check with your local embassy personally.
 The previous information is meant as a guide, but visa rules change often and frequently.
 So do not take this as the current law.

-After you have arrived in Bangkok by plane we pick you up from the airport if you arrive before 4pm local time.
 In Bangkok you will be booked into a 4* hotel right next to the Koh San Rd where everything happens.
+After you have arrived in Bangkok by plane you just take a taxi to the hotel.
 You will have two days to explore Bangkok at your leisure, before we take you to Koh Tao.
 Getting there is very easy and we arrange it all for you.
 Here is a video explaining how you get there.
 If you would like assistance with your flights, we can assist with sourcing the best value flight options, just indicate on your booking form.

 We run the Foundation classes every day at 10.15am and so they can easily do the Foundation classes in a week.

 |1 (Week)||Standard Fan Room With X Fit & Transfer||USD 499||Book Now|

 |14 (Days)||Standard Fan No Transfer||USD 869||Book Now|

 |16 (Days)||Standard Fan With X Fit & BKK Transfer||USD 869||Book Now|

 - A day and night in a luxury hotel in the amazing backpackers area of Bangkok